felipeeflores/poly-muster/muster-app/README.md

 # muster-app
+# React native multi-platoform mobile application to display information to the worshippers involved in a Ministry

 # To install packages
 npm install

-# The commands below will start the expo Metro Bundler
+# The commands below will start the expo Metro Bundler (muster-app)
 ## Dev commands
 ```
 npm start